AlexMan123456/neurosongs-back-end/README.md

 `.env.development` also requires one more environment variable - the `PORT`.
 This is the port the server will be listening for requests on if provided.
 If not provided, it defaults to 8080.
 If you want to use a different port, add something like this to `.env.development`:

     PORT=your_chosen_port

+## Firebase App Checking

+Some endpoints are protected with Firebase to ensure that requests are coming from the front-end for Neurosongs to prevent people from using this API to mess with the data in an unintended way.
+All POST, PATCH, and DELETE requests are protected so that only the front-end app can make changes to the database.

+You do not need to set this up for the test environment.
+For that, all you need to do is set the `FIREBASE_TEST_HEADER` environment variable in `.env,test` to be anything you want, and as long as you're also setting this as the header in the test file (which I'm already doing), the tests should still work.

+However, if you want to run this API in development mode, you will need a Firebase project to connect to.
+To do this, you will first need to create a Firebase Admin service account.
+You can do this by going to the Firebase console, selecting your project, then go to Project Settings, then Users and permissions, then Service accounts.
+There should be a button that allows you to generate a new private key.
+This will download a JSON file for you.
+Now set all the properties given in that file in your `.env.development` file, formatting them in the following way:

+    FIREBASE_ADMIN_TYPE=type
+    FIREBASE_ADMIN_PROJECT_ID=project_id
+    FIREBASE_ADMIN_PRIVATE_KEY_ID=private_key_id
+    FIREBASE_ADMIN_PRIVATE_KEY=private_key
+    ...

+Assuming you've also set up the front-end in the intended way, it should now work as expected.
+To find out how to set up the front-end for app checking, see the corresponding App Checking section of the [`README.md` in the front-end repository](https://github.com/AlexMan123456/neurosongs-front-end/blob/main/README.md)

 ## Seeding Databases